jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-18-drupal-8-hook-form-alter.md

 As you can see in the code, I need two field groups: `permanent_address` and `contact_address`, and I am finding fields to add to each field group by prepending the fields with the `$address_type`.

 I am hoping that this somewhat inelegant, temporary solution will be exactly that, a good, reliable, but temporary solution.
 The `field_group` module is still in active development, just like almost all Drupal 8 contrib modules.
-I'm going to have to find some time to debug the issue myself and see if I can contribute to `field_group` myself by resolvign this issue.
+I'm going to have to find some time to debug the issue myself and see if I can contribute to `field_group` myself by resolving this issue.

 **Update:** [zuuperman](https://www.drupal.org/u/zuuperman), one of the maintainers of `field_group`, said that a patch should be released soon in [this issue thread](https://www.drupal.org/node/2611634).